A little background information

 My involvement with print standards

-In 2003 I was asked by three major New York ad agencies to define that very target.
-What they wanted was a precise visual definition of 'standard appearance' for proofing and printing.
-One agency, Foote-Cone-Belding (now DRAFTFCB), decided to fund some research.
-In partnership with three local printers, Sandy Alexander, AGT and Applied Printing Technologies, we started an unofficial testing group, irreverently called The Manhattan Project, with the goal of creating a set of 'print appearance' standards with less ambiguity than the GRACoL and SWOP specifications.
+In 2003 three major New York ad agencies asked me to define that very target.
+What they wanted was a precise visual definition of 'standard appearance' for commercial offset proofing and printing.
+Foote-Cone-Belding (later DRAFTFCB) funded some research and in partnership with three local printers, Sandy Alexander, AGT and Applied Printing Technologies, we started an unofficial testing group, irreverently called The Manhattan Project, to create a set of 'print appearance' standards with less ambiguity than the GRACoL and SWOP specifications.

 Return to top

-To avoid conflicting standards,we invited the GRACoL committee to participate, and the test evolved into a combined Manhattan Project/ GRACoL press run.
-A key goal was to test my unconventional Press2Proof method (now known by the IDEAlliance tradename 'G7™').
-The Sandy run showed that Press2Proof controlled the visual appearance of a sheet much better, while still satisfying the basic intent of GRACoL.
-For my sins IDEAlliance made me chair of their GRACoL committee and the two projects were blended into one.
+To avoid conflicting standards, we invited the GRACoL committee to participate for a combined Manhattan Project/ GRACoL press run.
+A key goal was to test my P2P method (now known by the PRINTING United Alliance tradename G7®).
+The Sandy run showed that P2P calibration controlled visual appearance much better than legacy TVI calibration, and the two projects were merged into one.

 Return to top

-The challenges of print standardization are not trivial, given the enormous number of variables in offset printing and the many different interpretations of 'good' print appearance.
-But no matter how difficult and politically-challenging these tasks may be, there is an urgent need to undertake them.
-As one of the few industries on Earth without meaningful standards, today’s print production methods are often frustrating and inefficient.
-Any effort to define a universally-acceptable specification of print appearance is a vital step towards improving quality, efficiency and predictability for everyone, from creative design and photography, through pre-press and proofing, to plate-making and the press itself.
+The challenges of print standardization are not trivial, given the enormous number of variables in offset and other printing methods and the necessarily cautious process of writing an ISO standard.
+But as one of the few industries on Earth without efficient, universal standards, any effort to define a universally-accepted specification of 'print appearance' is a vital step towards improving quality and efficiency for everyone.

 Return to top